 a john at Snake Pit camp.
 The Forestry also offers some very fine

-campsites over near the office off 52nd and very accessible for
+campsites over near their office on 52nd SE and very accessible for

-There is a sign up and registration at the race entry as shown on
+There is a sign up and registration at the race entry sign up as

-the itinerary (above) and maps issued for the course which will be
+shown on the itinerary (above) and maps issued for the course which

-well marked but not too much so riders must pay attention.
-We
+will be well marked but not too much so riders must pay attention.

-recommend coming out earlier and riding some and call and stop on
+We highly recommend coming out earlier and riding some and call and

-over to the Edge and we can help if anyone would like.
-The trail
+stop on over to the Edge and we can help if anyone would like.
+That

-and then marked again with some signs the day before the event.
-Cell
+marked again with additional directional signs the day before the

-phones should work everywhere on the course.
-We will have some
+event.
+Cell phones should work everywhere on the course but all

-decent aid stations around the course with water and iced tea and
+stations around the course with water and iced tea and gatorade as

 This is a non-profit event, meaning, all profit after the direct

-cost of the event, (Permit, T-shirts, Port a John, bike frame) will
+cost of the event, (Permit, T-shirts, hats, Port a John, bike frame,

-go to the Picayune Nature Club, Inc. a Florida Corporation dedicated
+etc..) will go to the Picayune Nature Club, Inc. a Florida

-to making the man and nature environment a better place to be.
+Corporation dedicated to making the man in an environment that's a better place to be

-And this year, specifically, exotic plants in the South Belle Meade
+And again this year, specifically, exotic plants in the South Belle

-area.
-This year we intend to make a dent in a few spots starting to
+Meade area.
+This year we intend to again make a dent in a few spots

-explode and intend to help the Forestry anyway we can in a hands on
+starting to explode and intend to help the Forest anyway we can in a hands on

 and grass roots manner.